sharmalab/MEDIator/README.md

 # Project Overview

-Welcome to the wiki of the MEDIator - Data Replication System project!
+Welcome to the wiki of the MEDIator - Data Sharing Framework!

-Please visit the website to learn more - https://bitbucket.org/BMI/datareplicationsystem
+Please visit the website to learn more - https://github.com/sharmalab/MEDIator

 ## Setting the Environment Variables.